tearflake/sexpression/README.md

     single-atom

     (
-        these are nested atoms
-        (and more nested atoms) /this is a single-line comment/ )
+        /this is a comment/
+        this is a nested list
+        (
+            one more list /also a comment/
+        )
+    )

-    "unicode string support \u2713"
+    "unicode string \u2713"

     (more atoms)

     """
     indent sensitive
     multi-line string
-    support
     """
 )
 ```